The Snow Queen 3: Fire and Ice: Plot

 The film is about the importance of family and helping.
 Gerda still has an unfinished dream to find her parents who were once taken away from them by the North Wind and finally reunite the family.
-The tireless pirate Alfida, laughable troll Orm, and his furry companion, weasel Luta will help her achieve the dream.
+The tireless pirate Alfida, laughable anteater-like troll Orm, and his furry companion, weasel Luta will help her achieve the dream.
 Several years have passed since the events of the films The Snow Queen and The Snow Queen 2: Magic of the Ice Mirror.
 Kai and Gerda are national heroes and regularly tell the story of how they defeated the Snow Queen.
 Kai and Gerda are tired of wandering and go to visit Orm.
 Together with Alfida they journey to the land of the trolls.
 Orm introduce them to a cheerful guy named Rollan.
 He is a Spaniard, who is a researcher on urban legends.

 The pirates, who are commanded by the Pirate Boss Lady, have robbed the bank of a small seaside town.
 Only one man resisted them who was nicknamed Rollan the Legend.
 Disarming him, the Pirate Boss Lady gave him the book "Legends of Trolls."
 Rollan spins tales of great grandeur and Gerda tugs along with her own version.
 Gerda states how she defeated the Snow Queen accidentally.
 This caused Kai to be distressed because they already made a pact, that they will never again reveal that story and boast about their past.
 Rollan gapes with astonishment at the truth while Kai quarrels and sails away with Alfida.
 Rollan comes back to his wits as he tells a real legend.
 Rollan tells Gerda the story of the Wishing Stone - an artifact that, according to legends, can fulfill any desire, and it is located in the forbidden caves under Lake Gao.

 Thereafter they seek the artifact.
 They go into the forbidden troll caves.
 The pair fall into an underground chamber protected by robots.
 They escape the attacks and find their path to the resting place of the Wishing Stone.
 Only after reaching their destination, do they learn that the stone is composed of two magic parts: the Stone of Fire and Ice.
 Upon touching it, Gerda and Rollan are possessed by the spirits of the Snow Queen and the Fire King, gaining ice and fire powers respectively.
 Pursued by troll king Arrog's soldiers, the two flee out of the village while their newfound powers begin to wreak havoc on the surrounding environment.
 A distance away, Kai and Alfida notice the chaos and head back to make sure Gerda is safe.